xiangzhou/xiangzhou.github.io/_pages/software.md

 MESuSiE is a method for multi-ancestry fine-mapping analysis in genome-wide association studies.
 MESuSiE explicitly models both shared and ancestry-specific causal variants across ancestries, properly accounts for the diverse LD pattern observed in different ancestries, relies on GWAS marginal summary statistics as input, and extends the recent scalable variational inference algorithm SuSiE, which was developed for ancestry-specific fine-mapping, towards scalable multi-ancestry fine-mapping.

 * The software is currently available on <a href="https://github.com/borangao/MESuSiE">github</a>.
 * Citation: Boran Gao, and Xiang Zhou (2022).
 MESuSiE: Multi-ancestry fine-mapping for scalable and powerful discovery of shared and ancestry-specific putative causal variants in genome-wide association studies.
-Nature Genetics. in press.
+Nature Genetics.
+56: 170-179.
 * Contact <a href="mailto:borang@umich.edu">Boran Gao</a> with any questions, comments, or bugs reports.